aseel1/molecule-s-_builder_VR/README.md

-# Unity Molecular Builder
+# Unity Molecular Builder🧪⚛🦠
-This project is a molecule builder tool developed in Unity.
+📜This project is a molecule builder tool developed in Unity.
 It allows users to spawn, bond, and manipulate molecules within a 3D space.
 The tool supports dynamic molecule manipulation, including moving individual molecules and entire molecular structures, with automatic updates to the molecular formula displayed beneath the molecule group.
 It also includes multi-player building for groups to build and learn molecules togther.

-### Features
+### 🚀  Features

 - **Spawn Molecules**
   Users can place atoms (spheres) in 3D space with a simple click, creating the foundation for molecule building.